Identifying the U.S. Equity Market's Quiet Achievers

 However, despite years in the planning, the commissioning of new U.S. liquefied gas terminals has lagged.
 The boom in new gas processing and capacity has created a critical demand for new infrastructure—including processing capacity, construction of LNG export terminals, and new rail links enabling transportation.
 Indeed, the scale of both supply and demand means that huge investment over many years is needed.

-The sharp rise in U.S. liquefied natural gas (LNG) exports is creating critical demand
+The sharp rise in U.S. liquefied natural gas (LNG) exports is creating critical demand for new infrastructure.

 As of December 31, 2018